Welcome to my website.

 I always try to maintain a positive mindset to see the beauty in life.
 I am ‘big’ on personal development and investing in oneself.
 I ensure I surround myself with those who help me maintain high standards.
 I desire to inspire and motivate others to achieve their pursuits.
 I feel it is important to be impactful and contribute towards shaping the world we live in for good.

 I enjoy creative pursuits, both practical and intellectual; to me, there is real beauty in the process.
 I enjoy the abstract and formulating ideas of intellectual creativity that can shape the world around us.
 I have always enjoyed music and singing as another way to express creativity.
 I have grades 7 and 8 in vocals skills (Trinity Music), Vocal skills in Urban Arts (PointBlank), Vocal Artist (Access2Music) and have received vocal training at Vivace Music School and sight singing training at Morley College & CityLit.
-I enjoy articulating Black cultural experiences and applying music and sound for healing and therapeutic purposes in my capacity as a practitioner.
+I enjoy articulating Black cultural experiences and applying music and sound for healing and therapeutic purposes.
+I am a Sound Therapist, I specialise in tuning forks.